dabson2020/Projects/Data_Analysis_and_Data_Engr_Projects/Tableau_and_PowerBI_Projects/HR Analytics/ReadMe.md

 This project aims to analyze HR data using Tableau and Power BI to gain insights into various key performance indicators (KPIs) related to attrition, education, job satisfaction, and gender.

+## KPIs:
+In this section, we counted the number of employees, the attrition count, attrition rate, active employees and average age of employees.

 ## Attrition by Department